 Consumers with debt can use balance transfer cards to dig their way out.
 Find out how to maximize the Citi Diamond Preferred, a top card in this niche.

 The Citi® Diamond Preferred® Card may not offer any rewards, but it does give consumers the chance to pay down debt and save money along the way.
-Those who sign up can benefit from its introductory 0% APR on purchases and balance transfers for 18 months, after which a standard variable APR of 13.74% to 23.74% applies.
+Those who sign up can benefit from its introductory 0% APR offer on purchases and balance transfers – 12 months for purchases and 21 months for balance transfers (made in the first four months), after which a standard variable APR of 14.49% to 24.49% applies.
 There’s no annual fee either, and cardholders can even choose their own payment due date.

 If your goal is to get out of debt and you think a balance transfer credit card could help, taking a closer look at the Citi Diamond Preferred makes a lot of sense.
-This guide explains the different ways you can maximize this card’s benefits, as well as the additional cardholder perks you’ll get when you sign up.
+Here are the different ways you can maximize this card’s benefits, as well as the additional cardholder perks you’ll get when you sign up.

 Citi Diamond Preferred Card: Overview